 Hello my lovely readers, I have a real star of a recipe today.
 If you have spent anytime on this site, then you’ll know I’m a bit bonkers about all the flavours in a Bakewell Tart.
-You’d think I’d actually get round to making one!
-Soon I promise.
-Instead, I have made these very delicious Bakewell Shortbread Bars.
+And so I have made these very delicious Bakewell Shortbread Bars.

 These actually came about by accident, sometimes that’s the best way with recipes!
-I had made some vanilla shortbread dough, which I had planned to turn into chocolate dipped hearts, don’t worry, I haven’t shelved that idea.
+Because I had made some vanilla shortbread dough, which I had planned to turn into chocolate dipped hearts.
 Anyway, what with one thing and another, I didn’t get around to making them.
 Update: I have made them and the recipe is here Chocolate Dipped Shortbread Heart Cookies.

-So a couple of weeks ago, on a Sunday, Hubby was running through what we had for packed lunches that week.
-I hadn’t managed to make any Cranberry Walnut Flapjacks eek – then I had a moment of inspiriation.
+So, a couple of weeks ago, on a Sunday, Hubby was running through what we had for packed lunches that week.
+I hadn’t managed to make any Cranberry Walnut Flapjacks eek – then I had a moment of inspiration.
 These Bakewell Shortbread Bars are the result of me needing to make something delicious, that also travels well.

 What a massive hit these have been with my family, ooh and me!

-The buttery shortbread base gives these Bakewell Shortbread Bars a sturdiness that is needed when food is to be transported.
-Topped with delicious raspberry jam, giving a hint of sweetness and then covered in a light, tender almond sponge with flaked almonds added for crunch, flavour and decoration.
+While the buttery shortbread base gives these Bakewell Shortbread Bars a sturdiness that is needed when food is to be transported.
+Topped with delicious raspberry jam, giving a hint of tart sweetness and then covered in a light, tender almond sponge with flaked almonds added for crunch, flavour and decoration.

-These Bakewell Shortbread Bars hold together really well and I will definitely be making them for picnics throughout the warmer months.
+Because these Bakewell Shortbread Bars hold together well I will definitely be making them for picnics throughout the warmer months.
 I am not a fan of packing up food for lunches or picnics that is overly sweet or has any form of icing.
-I guess it just becomes too much of a bug magnet, or even worse wasps – and cupcakes/iced cakes just get too messy.
-Even though our children are in their teens now, I want to relax whilst eating outside, not constantly dodging bugs or clearing up melted buttercream.
+I guess it just becomes too much of a bug magnet, or even worse wasps – and both cupcakes and iced cakes simply get too messy.
+Although our children are in their teens now, I want to relax while eating outside, not constantly dodging bugs or clearing up melted buttercream.

 Actually, one year that we went to the beach with a big croud of friends, I made a fruit cake and a lemon drizzle cake (I know but the lemon drizzle only had a little bit of icing).
 I pre-cut them, popped the cakes into tins and mid afternoon we all had a cup of tea and slice of cake.
 I remember it being a very relaxing happy day and these Bakewell Shortbread Bars would certainly have travelled well and been enjoyed.
 A must bake for this year’s beach outings!